 - shortages in resources-types have a negative influence that is build up and build down during the day depending on the duration of the shortages.

 - buildings: on large maps forts are for example constructed solely sometimes to compensate for the steep distance penalty.
-A fort level gives +5/ 2000 iron.
-Buildings provide different morale points.
+A fort level gives +5/2000 iron.
+Other Buildings that provide morale points: railroad/harbour (+7), factory-level (+2.5 rounded downwards).

-- conquering enemy capitals gives a direct raise (not based on morale factors mentioned here) of 10% on all provinces.
-Losing a capital gives a -40 morale factor and a direct drop of 20% on the contrary.
+- conquering enemy capitals gives a direct raise of 10% in all provinces.
+Not having a capital gives a -40 morale factor.
+Losing a capital gives a direct drop of 20% in all provinces.

 There are 2000 points available and distributed over the players from the start and the objective is get a certain amount of them; e.g. 1000 of these points as a solo player.
 The score you have displays a contrast between your provinces, the morale of those provinces, the upgrades that have been built there and all the provinces you do not have, their morale and available upgrades.The most dominant of the factors mentioned are the provinces you have and the morale each one of them has in relation to all the other provinces on the map and their particular morale.
 It is therefore an economic score (that can be considered to quantify military potency).